BIGJRA/BIGJRA.github.io/reborn.md

 Defeating one spirit won't appear to do much for us, but for defeating multiple, we'll be able to obtain some decent rewards later on.

 Anyways, to progress the story, talk to the machine in the upper left corner.
 We'll learn about our next task: Victory Road's first gem logic puzzle.
 I personally love these, though it seems some people don't.
-Regardless, I will be explaining my solution methods and giving hints, as well as simply listing the answers for those who don't like these kind of puzzles and just want to move on.

-You could use Pen and Paper I suppose, but I prefer to be more digital.
-A spreadsheet works the best for me, so you can download my go-to logic puzzle spreadsheet here.
+You could use Pen and Paper I suppose, but a spreadsheet works the best for me.
+You can download my go-to logic puzzle spreadsheet here.

 The clues this round are: